 A lot of companies claim to be inclusive leaders.
 They even have Diversity and Inclusion teams within their companies.
 However, if they don’t have inclusive practices in place in the hiring system, then they simply cannot make this claim.
 One of the best companies I’ve witnessed in this has been Dell Technologies.
 The team was fantastic in the hiring process, giving all applicants everything they needed to know in a follow-up email to their application.
 Once I was hired, they gave me a buddy to answer any questions I might have, and let me take part in their fantastic unconscious bias training course called MARC.
 They also asked me to assist the D&I team in creating and implementing their policies, and made me feel part of the larger overall D&I team by flying me to Panama to be part of the Diversity and Inclusion offsite event.
 They also asked for my opinion to create new policy, such as asking for my advice on their job descriptions.
 I helped to roll out their Neurodiversity Training Programs and they asked me to take part in a trial for accessibility software.

 As you can see, the more you involve your Dyslexic candidates and new hires in the processes and discussions around diversity and inclusion, the more inclusive you can truly become.

 As evident from Barry’s experience, first impressions are largely gained from an organization's website.
 Digital experiences that are welcoming to all are crucial in creating a truly inclusive workplace, and that’s where the importance of web accessibility comes in.
-To explore more on the topic, check out our dedicated web accessibility resources area - you’ll find lots more information in addition to free resources.
+To explore more on the topic, check out our dedicated web accessibility resources - you’ll find lots more information in addition to free resources.

 Barry is an Event and Marketing Specialist with experience working in the diversity and inclusion space for companies including Dell Technologies, Bank of Ireland and The Public Appointments Service.